Sunderland exact sweet derby revenge with ‘visitors’ jibe at Newcastle United

 Follow topic:

-Sunderland savoured their sweetest victory in years on Dec 14, beating Newcastle United 1-0 in a Premier League derby that served as perfect revenge for a painful FA Cup humiliation in 2024.
+Sunderland savoured their sweetest victory in years on Dec 14, beating Newcastle United 1-0 in an English Premier League derby that served as perfect revenge for a painful FA Cup humiliation in 2024.

-Sunderland's triumph at the Stadium of Light was sealed by an unfortunate own goal from Newcastle's Nick Woltemade, lifting the hosts to seventh place and within two points of the top four.
+Sunderland’s triumph at the Stadium of Light was sealed by an unfortunate own goal from Newcastle’s Nick Woltemade, lifting the hosts to seventh place and within two points of the top four, ahead of the final game of the round on Dec 15.

-The victory was particularly sweet for defender Dan Ballard, who had scored an own goal in Sunderland's crushing 3-0 FA Cup defeat by Newcastle in January 2024 – the teams' only meeting since March 2016 before Sunday's lively encounter.
+The victory was particularly sweet for defender Dan Ballard, who had scored an own goal in Sunderland’s crushing 3-0 FA Cup home defeat by Newcastle in January 2024 – the teams’ only meeting since March 2016, before the lively encounter on Dec 14.

 “You cannot describe (the feeling).
 It was so painful (losing at home to Newcastle) for the players and for the fans.
 We felt we had let them down, so we’re delighted with this win,” Ballard told Sky Sports.